 Think about money before going to Cuba

 Credit cards aren’t widely accepted in Cuba, and some (including most American cards) are not acknowledged at all.
 Do your research and work out whether you can use your bank card in Cuba before you get to the country.
 If you can, be sure to inform your bank of your travel plans before you get to Cuba.

-You won’t be able to get Cuban currency anywhere other than Cuba, so take cash in your own currency to Cuba and exchange at the airport.
+You won’t be able to get Cuban currency anywhere other than Cuba, so take cash in your own currency to Cuba and exchange at the airport in Havana or wherever you land.
 For Americans traveling to Cuba try to avoid changing USD as you will face a 10% fee in addition to the usual exchange rate.
 The best currency to take to Cuba is Euros or Canadian dollars which are easily exchanged.
 There are two currencies in Cuba; the Cuban Peso (CUP) and the Cuban Convertible Peso (CUC).
 Anything related with Cuba tourism nearly exclusively uses the CUC, so be sure to get your cash in this form.
 You can then ask for change in CUP if you want some local currency for street food and other local items which can be useful if you are traveling to Cuba on a budget.
 If your card isn’t going to be accepted (or even if you think it will), remember that payment by credit card is rarely accepted, so take enough cash to cover your trip!

 On your way out of Cuba make sure you change your CUC back into another currency before you leave the airport.
 You won’t be able to do so any other place than Cuba, and it’s actually illegal to take CUC out of the country!
 There are exchange booths in the airport, on both sides of security, and changing back to USD doesn’t levy any additional fees this time.